rse/tokenizr/README.md

   Method: `Tokenizr.ActionContext#tag(tag: String): Tokenizr.ActionContext`<br/>
   Method: `Tokenizr.ActionContext#tagged(tag: String): Boolean`<br/>
   Method: `Tokenizr.ActionContext#untag(tag: String): Tokenizr.ActionContext`<br/>
-  Methods just passed-through to the attached Tokenizr.
+  Methods just passed-through to the attached `Tokenizr` object.
 See above for details.

 - Method: `Tokenizr.ActionContext#repeat(): Tokenizr.ActionContext`<br/>
   Mark the tokenization process to repeat the matching at the current input position from scratch.
-You first have to switch to a different state or this will lead to an endless loop, of course.
+You first have to switch to a different state with `Tokenizr.ActionContext#state()` or this will lead to an endless loop, of course!

 - Method: `Tokenizr.ActionContext#reject(): Tokenizr.ActionContext`<br/>
   Mark the current matching to be rejected.
 The tokenization process